DRosenman/customRfunctions/README.md

   - df is the dataframe
   - … the column names of the columns that will be combined.
-  - colname is the name of the output column
+  - col is the name of the output column
   - sep is the character that will separate the combined column strings

 ### Returns

-A dataframe with the first column, “col”, being a combination of the column … separated by “sep” (default “,”).
+A dataframe with the first column, ‘col’, being a combination of the columns ‘…’ separated by “sep” (default “,”).
 Note: If the values in each column for a row are NA, the output for that row in ‘col’ will be NA.
 If one or more, but not all, values of the combined columns in a row are NA, all NA’s will be remove in ‘col’ for that row.

 ### Required Packages